Spinel: Color and Magnetism

 4.08ct., Moderate, SI 87

-All blue Spinels in this study that were strongly magnetic also had dark blue color saturation.
+All blue Spinels in this study that were strongly magnetic also had dark color saturation.
 None were light blue.
 But as already mentioned, not all dark blue gems are strongly magnetic.
-Iron to iron (Fe2+-Fe3+) charge transfer can darken a gem without increasing magnetic susceptibility.
+Iron to iron (Fe2+-Fe3+) charge transfer and/or cobalt can darken a gem without increasing magnetic susceptibility.

 The over-dark pure blue gem shown below had by far the highest magnetic susceptibility of any Spinel tested.
 This Spinel showed a Drag response (SI 360), presumably due to an unusually high concentration of both ferric iron (Fe3+) and ferrous iron (Fe2+).